 – BARISTA BOOT CAMP –

-The Scottish Barista Academy’s intensive two-day course sets Baristas on the right path to becoming a coffee expert.
+The Scottish Barista Academy’s intensive two and a half days course sets Baristas on the right path to becoming a coffee expert.

 Your fast track route to a fun and rewarding career in coffee